Mission: To become the most widely used media automation and intelligence platform in the world with the highest customer satisfaction.

 I worked at Centro full-time (More than a year)

 Advice to Management

-I applied through a recruiter.
+I applied online.
 The process took 3 weeks.
 I interviewed at Centro (Chicago, IL (US)) in August 2015.

 I applied online and received an email back from a recruiter within the hour and had a short phone screen with that recruiter a couple of days later.
 The day of the phone screen they emailed asking me to set up a technical phone interview which I did the following week The day after the technical phone interview they offered to fly me in for an on-site interview which I schedule for the following week.
 The on-site interview took a few hours and consisted of technical challenges as well as the standard interview questions.
 I was impressed with their promptness throughout this process.

 "There’s a lot of noise out there, and as more marketers continue to adopt programmatic advertising, we will try to clear the air.
 Which brings us here—about to shed light on a few of the grey areas within the complex digital ad world we all know and love.
 Let’s bust some myths!"

 Read more on our blog:

 "A decade after agencies established independent “trading desks” and/or separate programmatic media-buying teams, most agencies have integrated their programmatic and direct media-buying teams -- either explicitly or implicitly -- according to media-buying strategists at U.S. agencies surveyed last month by Forrester Research for media-buying technology platform Centro."